alan-turing-institute/AutisticaCitizenScience/get-involved/how-to-navigate-this-repository.md

 ### [Community-recommendations](https://github.com/alan-turing-institute/AutisticaCitizenScience/tree/master/community-recommendations)

-Here, you will find a lot of the contributions that have been made from the community about the project and its direction as well as areas where you can get contributing.
+Here you will find recommendations, ideas, and prespectives from members of the AutSPACEs community.

-However, it must be noted, that most of the work in this folder is from previous contributions and therefore no longer live.
-It is important to keep this information for reproducibility purposes.
+Their contributions guide all the work that we do for the project.
+Many of these contributions are relevant to earlier phases of the project, while others relate to present and future work.

 ### [Get-involved](https://github.com/alan-turing-institute/AutisticaCitizenScience/tree/master/get-involved)